NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

     They relieve developers so that they can focus on other aspects of game development” [1].

 In brief, they all imply that an engine is foremost a collection of software tools.
-A code that can be reused, and allows game developers to start working on an important problem instead of writing general utilities from scratch.
+Applications and a code that can be reused, and allows game developers to start working on game-related problem instead of writing general utilities from scratch.
-It is my belief that a "game engine" is an imaginary concept that is used as an umbrella term for software tools that help with creating video games.
+It is my belief that a "game engine" is an imaginary concept that is used as an umbrella term for software tools that help with creating video games, similarly as a word "dinner" is an umbrella term for a collection of meals.
 Therefore, for the purpose of this paper, "game engine" will imply an ecosystem around software development, which helps with producing video games in one way or another.
 Development environment potentially has a significant influence on the quality of a final product, and so cannot be ignored when designing a modern engine.